Field Mirror was presented as part of If the city could speak, September 22-29th 2017

 We hear the noises of the city as background, ambience and intrusion, but rarely stop to think about what the city is trying to tell us.
 Are there rhythms, harmonies or songs that truly represent the sonic identity of a place?
 Messiaen may have reimagined the music of birdsong, but how can we reimagine the music of concrete, steel, air conditioner hum and crowds?

-Through analysis and manipulation of recordings taken of the city, field mirror will uncover the hidden motifs therein, and use them as source material for a new sonic work for forgotten public sound infrastructure lining the walkway between The Arts Centre and Hamer Hall, finally allowing the city to share its song.
+Through analysis and manipulation of recordings taken of the city, field mirror uncovered the hidden motifs therein, and used them as source material for a new sonic work for forgotten public sound infrastructure lining the walkway between The Arts Centre and Hamer Hall, finally allowing the city to share its song.

 I was tasked with responding to the Fairfax Studio Foyer, a space within the Arts Centre, and rather than writing a piece that I felt had an aesthetic or referential connection to the space, I chose to use the sounds of the space itself as compositional material.
 This led to a series of field recordings in the space, that were then carefully analysed to find any melodic, harmonic or rhythmic material.
 This material was exclusively used for the composition, which was then arranged for a small chamber ensemble and aligned with a field recording of the space.